 A seaside smorgasbord

 The Barngarla Aboriginal people called Port Lincoln Kallinyalla, meaning ‘place of sweet water’ and locals today dub it the ‘seafood capital of Australia’.
-Situated in in South Australia’s Lower Eyre Peninsula, Port Lincoln’s nutrient-rich waters boast world-renowned southern bluefin tuna and oysters, along with other ocean delectables like mussels, abalone and more recently lobsters.
+Situated in South Australia’s Lower Eyre Peninsula, Port Lincoln’s nutrient-rich waters boast world-renowned southern bluefin tuna and oysters, along with other ocean delectables like mussels, abalone and more recently lobsters.

 The enthralling Colin Thiele book Blue Fin is set in the area, which sees tourists flocking to go diving with the enormous tuna, swim alongside friendly seals and of course cage dive to move up close to impressive great white sharks.
 Further ocean activities include the generous boating, scuba diving and fishing opportunities on offer.
 Paired with events like the famous Tunarama Festival, fantastic local wines and nearby national parks to explore native fauna and flora, your next port of call awaits.